 HIKARU NAKAMURA is an American chess Grandmaster.
-Nakamura is rated #1 in the United States and has been ranked among the top six players in the world by FIDE.
+Nakamura is rated #1 in the United States and has been ranked among the top five players in the world by FIDE.

 Major Accomplishments